Huy-DNA/MPiSC/code/ltqueue/README.md

 ```
 If we never free the pointers, ABA never occurs.
 However, this is apparently unacceptable, we have to free the pointers at some point.
 This risks introducing the ABA problem & unsafe memory usage: The *safe memory reclamation problem*.
 This problem can be solved using *harzard pointer*.
 However, pointers are hard to deal with in distributed computing & hazard pointer is pretty heavyweight.

+##### Scheme 1: Ranks as implicit pointers

-Therefore, I now come back to the very nature of [LTQueue](/refs/LTQueue/README.md) and propose a specialized solution inspired by both the version tag and the idea of introducing a level of introduction.
+Coming back to the very nature of [LTQueue](/refs/LTQueue/README.md), we can propose a specialized solution inspired by both the version tag and the idea of introducing a level of indirection.

 ![image](https://github.com/user-attachments/assets/2e25d85e-cb6a-4155-8a42-7792e0d78805)